Riyuze/Riyuze/README.md

 I am a Software Engineer from Indonesia.

-🔭 I’m currently working on becoming a better programmer.
+🔭 I’m currently working as a Software Engineer in OCBC Bank.

 🌱 I’m currently learning about Web Development specifically using Golang.